 Today, it is one of the most beautiful castles in all of England.
-Romantics, historians and photographers are all likely to be totally besotted by the beautiful castle.
+Romantics, historians and photographers are all likely to be totally besotted by its battlements.

-It also boasts expansive grounds which are full of walking trails where you can discover plenty of unique plants – and maybe a few cute animals like hedgehogs.
+It also boasts expansive grounds full of walking trails where you can discover plenty of unique plants – and maybe a few cute animals like hedgehogs.

-Tickets to visit Bodiam Castle are £9.80 (or £10.80 with gift aid).
-National Trust members are free.
+Tickets to visit Bodiam Castle are £11 (or £12.10 with gift aid).
+National Trust members go free.

-The Castle is also the jumping off point for one of my favourite country walks near London.
+The Castle is also the jumping-off point for one of our favourite country walks near London.

 How to get to Bodiam Castle: The easiest way to get to Bodiam Castle from London is to catch the Kent & East Sussex Railways (KESR) train to Tenterden.
 In the summer, there is a steam train from Tenterden to Bodiam Castle.
 You can also get the train to Robertsbridge or Battle, and get a taxi to the castle.